 On May 7, House Democratic leaders outlined a tax cut proposal they stated would reduce taxes by \$58 billion in 2003 and 2004 and by \$106 billion over 11 years.
-Some of the components are similar to the provisions offered by Senator Daschle.
-Among the plan's principal elements are the following:
+One of the components were similar to the provisions offered by Senator Daschle.
+Among the plan's principal elements were the following:

-- an increase in the child tax credit to \$800 per child (under current law the child tax credit is \$600 per child for 2001 through 2004); - acceleration of the expansion of the 10% tax rate bracket and the marriage penalty relief (expansion of the 15% rate bracket for married couples filing jointly and an increase in the basic standard deduction amount for joint returns);
+- an increase in the child tax credit to \$800 per child (under current law the child tax credit is \$600 per child for 2001 through 2004); - acceleration of the expansion of the 10% tax rate bracket and the marriage penalty relief (expansion of the 15% rate bracket for married couples filing jointly and an increase in the basic standard deduction amount for joint returns); - an increase in the depreciation "bonus" provided by the tax stimulus package enacted in March 2002 with the Job Creation and Worker Assistance Act of 2002 (P.L.
+107-147).
+Under the 2002 Act, firms can claim a first-year depreciation deduction equal to 30% of the cost of new equipment investments made in 2002-2004.
+The House Democratic proposal would increase the depreciation bonus to 50% for the next 12 months before returning to 30% for the balance of 2004; - an increase in the expensing benefit to \$75,000, from the current law's \$25,000, for equipment investment made by small businesses through 2004.